-Are you looking for teen volunteer opportunities for 2021 or 2022 that provide a rewarding experience for high school students to be immersed in new cultures while giving back to communities around the world?
-Whether you’re looking for volunteer opportunities for high school students, mission trips for teens, service learning programs or the best summer volunteer programs for teens, International Volunteer HQ is the world’s most trusted provider of international teen volunteer programs.
+Are you looking for teen volunteer opportunities for 2022 or 2023 that provide a rewarding experience for high school students to be immersed in new cultures while giving back to communities around the world?
+Whether you’re looking for volunteer opportunities for high school students, mission trips for teens, service learning programs or teen summer service trips, International Volunteer HQ is the world’s most trusted provider of international teen volunteer programs.

 With more than 14 years experience in delivering impactful teen volunteer programs abroad, IVHQ enables teen volunteers to give back on meaningful community development and conservation projects in destinations like Bali, Costa Rica, Croatia, Guatemala, Peru, Portugal, Romania, Sri Lanka, Tanzania, Vietnam, Zanzibar, the USA and more.

 Here’s what you’ll learn from this article: